|

 Season with sea salt and ground black pepper to taste and pour into a gravy boat or bowl with a ladle for serving.

-There is nothing better than Mashed Potatoes (or mashed cauliflower) covered in a rich, thick, homemade beef gravy!
-It is my favorite part of just about any meal.
+There is nothing better than mashed potatoes (or mashed cauliflower) covered in an easy homemade brown gravy!
+Perfect gravy is my favorite part of just about any meal.

 • The longer you cook the roux, the darker it will become.